MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate.md

 -   **Ease-of-maintenance**: Live migration alleviates the need to take standalone hosts and cluster hosts offline for maintenance and migration purposes, which helps to avoid downtime.
 With the ability to perform concurrent migrations and maintenance, migration timeframes can become shorter, depending on the time that is required to perform the live migration.
 In addition, the planning process for Hyper-V mobility is simplified.
 -   **Better hardware utilization**: The distribution of virtual machines can be optimized across the infrastructure.
 Virtual machines and storage can be moved to standalone servers and clusters with spare capacity, without interrupting availability.
 Power consumption is reduced as virtual machines can be moved across hosts, and then hosts can be powered down to save energy.
 -   **Failover clustering features**: VMM takes advantage of failover clustering features that were introduced in Windows Server 2012.
 These features include additional APIs to migrate virtual machines across cluster nodes, and improved attach/detach functionality that enables migration of virtual machines in and out of failover clusters without downtime.
-VMM supports the following types of live migration:

 ### Live migration support